Learning of Linear Dynamical Systems as a Non-Commutative Polynomial Optimization Problem: The Main Result

+\begin{proof} First, we need to show the existence of a sequence of convex optimization problems, whose objective function approaches the optimum of the non-commutative polynomial optimization problem.
+As explained in Section \ref{sec:ncpop} above, \cite{Pironio2010} show that there is a sequence of natural semidefinite-programming relaxations of \eqref{NCPO}.
+The convergence of the sequence of their objective-function values is shown by Theorem 1 of \cite{Pironio2010}, which requires Assumption \ref{Archimedean}.
+The translation of a problem involving multiple scalar- and operator-valued variables $f_t, m_t, G, F, \omega_t, \nu_t$ in (\ref{obj_B}--\ref{NFF_2}) to $(\mathcal{H},X,\psi)$ of \eqref{NCPO}, also known as the product-of-cones construction, is somewhat tedious, but routine and implemented in multiple software packages \cite[e.g.]{wittek2015algorithm,wang2021exploiting}.
+Second, we need to show that extraction of an estimate of $(G,F,V,W)$ from the SDP relaxation of order $k(\epsilon)$ in the series is possible.
+There, one utilizes the Gelfand--Naimark--Segal (GNS) construction \citep{gelfand1943imbedding,segal1947irreducible}, as explained in Section 2.2 of \cite{klep2018minimizer} or in Section \ref{sec:GNS} above.
+Notice that \cite[cf.]{lee2023computability} the estimate of $(G,F,V,W)$ may have a higher error than $\epsilon$. \end{proof}

-Notice that there are several other approaches possible, as discussed in the Supplementary Material, and the same reasoning can be applied there as well.
-Further, this reasoning can be applied to more complicated formulations, involving shape constraints.
-For instance, covariance matrices are naturally symmetric square matrices and this constraint can be added to the least-squares formulation.
+This reasoning can be applied to more complicated formulations, involving shape constraints.
+For instance, in quantum systems \cite{bondar2023globally}, density operators are Hermitian and this constraint can be added to the least squares formulation.